denobisipsis/PHP_AES-GCM-SIV/README.md

 *  Copyright I-2019 denobisipsis

-# AES-GCM-SIV code with each step explained for PHP 5 & 7
+# FAST AES-GCM-SIV code with each step explained for PHP 5 & 7

 # USAGE